thanghnm/chugoo-react/README.md

 An awesome way to do this is plant trees: They're the best technology we have right now for carbon capture.
 With that in mind, we want to create a radically transparent platform where anyone can contribute to the tree-planting, whether it be by volunteering for some tree-planting project, or by sponsoring it.
 We think tree-planting is a great way to get everyone involved, and to foster greater connection between communities and the environment.

-We hope to eventually get involved in major reforestation projects, and facilitate the development of a wide range of renewable-energy power-stations.
+We hope to eventually branch into major reforestation projects, and aid in the development of a wide range of renewable-energy power-stations.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).